tomrplummer/blue-eyes/README.md

 ```

 #### Add a new resource
-Generates model, controller, view (index only...and blank) and migration scripts.
+Generates model, controller, view (index only...and mostly blank) and migration scripts.
 ```
 blue-eyes g scaffold Posts --fields String:title String:content --as blogs
 ```